School of Fine Arts

 Matthew Hepworth (2014) Associate Professor, Art.
 M.F.A., Savannah College of Art & Design.

-Toby Lawrence (2017) Associate Professor, Cinema.
+Toby Lawrence (2017) Assistant Professor, Cinema.
 M.F.A., California Institute of the Arts.

 Bob Long (2004) Assistant Professor, Music.
 D.M.A., University of Missouri-Kansas City.